docxology/QuadMath/quadmath/markdown/02_4d_namespaces.md

 - **Important note**: This namespace is used ONLY as a metric/geodesic analogy when discussing information geometry.
 Physical constants G, c, Λ do not appear in Quadray lattice methods and should not be mixed with IVM unit conventions.

 ## Fuller.4D (Synergetics / Quadrays)

+**Definition**: Tetrahedral coordinate system based on four non-negative components representing directions to the vertices of a regular tetrahedron from its center.
+This namespace embodies the synergetic approach to geometry, emphasizing shape relationships and integer tetravolumes within the IVM framework.

 - **Basis**: Four non-negative components A,B,C,D with at least one zero post-normalization, treated as a vector (direction and magnitude), not merely a point.
 Overview: [Quadray coordinates](https://en.wikipedia.org/wiki/Quadray_coordinates).
 - **Geometry**: Tetrahedral; unit tetrahedron volume = 1; integer lattice aligns with close-packed spheres (IVM).
 Background: [Synergetics](https://en.wikipedia.org/wiki/Synergetics_(Fuller)).